-Communication between children and adults, by whatever method, should take place within clear and explicit professional boundaries.
+Communication between children and adults,

+- report and record any incidents or indications (verbal, written or physical) that suggest a child or young person may have developed an infatuation with an adult in the workplace - always acknowledge and maintain professional boundaries by whatever method, should take place within clear and explicit professional boundaries.
 This includes the wider use of technology such as mobile phones text messaging, e-mails, digital cameras, videos, web-cams, websites and blogs.
 Adults should not share any personal information with a child or young person.
 They should not request, or respond to, any personal information from the child/young person, other than that which might be appropriate as part of their professional role.
+Adults should ensure that all communications are transparent and open to scrutiny.